Ted W. Lawson: Author

 In January 1943, Lawson and newspaper columnist Bob Considine decided to write a book about the mission, entitled Thirty Seconds Over Tokyo.
 In four nights and two days in the Mayflower Hotel in Washington, D.C., the entire story was worked out, although approval to publish the book was not given until after information about the raid was released by the War Department in April 1943.

 Thirty Seconds Over Tokyo first appeared serialized in six issues of Collier's magazine, from May 22 to June 26, 1943.
 It was also published later that year by Random House in a 220-page hardback "wartime book" (5+1/4 × 7+3/4 in) format.

-Through friends in the Los Angeles area, Ted made contact with Metro-Goldwyn-Mayer producer Sam Zimbalist, and the film was launched in 1944, starring Van Johnson as Lawson, alongside Spencer Tracy and Robert Mitchum.
+Through friends in the Los Angeles area, Ted made contact with Metro-Goldwyn-Mayer producer Sam Zimbalist, and the film version was launched in 1944, starring Van Johnson as Lawson, alongside Spencer Tracy and Robert Mitchum.
 It won an Academy Award for Best Special Effects.
 In 2003, Brassey's reprinted Thirty Seconds Over Tokyo with more photos and an introduction from Lawson's widow, Ellen.